 Submission to Human Rights Committee

-In July 2019, the UN Human Rights Committee will review Tadzjikistan’s compliance with its international human rights obligations, and more in particular the implementation of the International Covenant on Civil and Political Rights by Tadzjikistan.
-Lawyers for Lawyers submitted a submission for the List of Issues for this review, to inform the Committee about the situation of lawyers in Tadzjikistan.
+In October 2016, the UN Human Rights Committee will review Colombia’s compliance with its international human rights obligations.
+Lawyers for Lawyers submitted a submission for this review, to inform the Committee about the situation of lawyers in Colombia.